appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/microsoft-365.md

 Follow these steps to configure your email provider using Admin Settings:

-1. Log into your Appsmith instance as a superuser.
+1. Log into your Appsmith instance.

 2. Go to the **Admin Settings** screen.